Ideas for June 2020

 Final Update

-parser.
+.csv parser.
 Perhaps I archive these for another day.
-I’ve also been busy at work learning T#
+I’ve also been busy at work learning T#, the proprietary programming language used in Tyche by RPC.

 Update